Students Opportunities

 STUDY UNITS SELECTION

-• Include the correct study unit codes (it is a ten-digit number that identifies the study unit, ex: 4312200017 - LETTERATURA ITALIANA)
+• study unit code (it is a ten-digit number that identifies the study unit, ex: 4312200017 - LETTERATURA ITALIANA)

 • Ensure the courses you choose align with your study period (e.g. don’t choose annual courses if you are staying for one term).